Adebayo27/email-manager-chrome-extension/readme.md

 Email Manager chrome extension

+1. Identify when a page has a form with an email field
-1. Store emails
+2. Store emails
-2. Autofill emails
+3. Autofill emails
-3. Generate random emails
+4. Generate random emails

 Technologies used
-Html, CSS, Javascript
+Html, CSS, Javascript, manifest v3

 Steps to run locally
 Step 1: Clone the Extension Repository